-Factoring companies provide staffing factoring or payroll factoring to staffing agencies so they can bridge the pay gap caused by employee payroll and customer invoicing.
+Many factoring companies provide staffing agency factoring to staffing companies so they can bridge the pay gap caused by employee payroll and customer invoicing.
 Staffing agencies have inherent cash flow issues because customer invoices don’t get collected until 15, 30 or 45+ days, yet they have to pay their employees on a weekly or bi-weekly basis.
 Payroll funding pays you up-front for your invoices, so you don’t have to wait for invoice payments.

 Factoring companies usually provide funding within 24 to 48 hours of receiving and verifying your invoices.
 Once the invoice becomes due, your customer pays the factoring company directly.
 The factoring company sends you the final payment depending on the advance rate.
 Factoring fees are taken from the final payment.